End of year processes

-The BPT update in March 2021 will include the change and will no longer support an EYU for 2020/21 and future years.
-BPT will continue to be available for the 2019/20 tax year, and earlier in-date years.
+A recent BPT update has included the change and BPT will no longer support an EYU for 2020/21 and future years.
+An EPU will continue to be available from within BPT for the 2019/20 tax year.

 Payroll software normally automatically produce P60s, however if you are a paper filer, you can order copies from HMRC to complete by hand.

 Users of HMRC’s Basic PAYE Tools (BPT) should check the user guide which contains step by step help on the most common functions of BPT, including how to issue P60s.